spencer411/2021_Bioinformatics_Fellowship/README.md

 There are many tools out there to visualize the output of Roary or Panaroo along with a tree.
 Some of them (straight from the [Roary website](https://sanger-pathogens.github.io/Roary/)) are listed here:

 _**roary_plots.py**_ This contributed script by Marco Galardini is very useful.
 Additional details can be found [here](https://github.com/sanger-pathogens/Roary/tree/master/contrib/roary_plots) in the repository.
 It provides 3 figures, showing the tree compared to a matrix with the presence and absence of core and accessory genes.
-The next is an pie chart of the breakdown of genes and the number of isolate they are present in.
-And finally there is a graph with the frequency of genes versus the number of genomes.
+The next is a pie chart of the breakdown of genes and the number of isolate they are present in, and finally there is a graph with the frequency of genes versus the number of genomes.

 <img width="477" alt="Screen Shot 2021-06-07 at 11 12 58 AM" src="https://user-images.githubusercontent.com/43999021/121042243-7c985a00-c781-11eb-9876-0da6ae7243cc.png">